hamzabinamin/FitKitApp/README.md

 # FitKitApp
-A fitness application based on the MyFitness Pal application.
+A fitness application developed on the Android Platform.
 The app contains a food diary and a daily calorie counter.